bcgov/devhub-resources/resources/community/what-is-openshift.md

 ## A Tale of Two Infrastructures

-Taken from Openshift's [learning portal](https://www.openshift.com/learn/what-is-openshift), it is a __Hybrid Cloud Enterprise Kubernetes Platform__.
+Taken from Openshift's [learning portal](https://www.openshift.com/learn/what-is-openshift), Openshift is a __Hybrid Cloud Enterprise Kubernetes Platform__.

 This is very different in comparison to traditional infrastructure that we find leveraged in most Government Applications.